DAVID J. WILLIS ATTORNEY

 (4) fraudulent liens.

-The existence of a lien, often discovered when a title company checks the county real property records and produces a title commitment in anticipation of a sale or refinance, adversely affects a property’s marketability.
+The existence of a judgment lien or other type of lien is usually discovered when a title company checks the property records and produces a title commitment in anticipation of a sale or refinance.
+The appearance of one or more liens on the commitment (schedule C) will adversely affect a property's marketability.
 This is so because a title company may demand that the lien be paid and released as a condition of issuing a title policy—regardless of whether the lien is valid or not.
-The title company is being asked to insure title and is going to look after its own interests first and foremost.
+The title company is being asked to insure title and is going to look after its own interests first and foremost by avoiding unnecessary liability.
 Fair?
 Probably not.
 A fact of life?
-Yes.
+Often.

-The first step in lien removal is to contact the judgment creditor or its attorneys, inform them that the lien is invalid (see Part One below) or is currently showing against the homestead (see Parts Two and Three below) and then make formal demand that the creditor execute a release (or a partial release, as the case may be)—or legal action will be taken without further notice.
-Creditor attorneys are knowledgeable concerning potential liability for their clients, so they will often cooperate and advise the creditor to sign a release.
+The first step in lien release or removal is to contact the judgment creditor or its attorneys, inform them that the lien is invalid (see Part One below) or is currently showing against the homestead (see Parts Two and Three below) and then make formal demand that the creditor execute a partial release—or legal action will be taken without further notice.
+Creditor attorneys are knowledgeable concerning potential liability for their clients, so they will often cooperate and advise the creditor to sign a partial release when the homestead is involved.
 Sometimes, however, this does not happen and it will be necessary to proceed with additional action.

 The Bias of Texas Law